 The most popular museum is the Fitzwilliam.
 While it is mainly an art museum, it reminds me of the British Museum in London because it has a little bit of everything.
 The building has grand columns similar to the British Museum too.
 It’s not as big though, you can see it easily in a few hours.
 The Fitzwilliam Museum is open Tuesday through Saturday from 10:00 am to 5:00 pm and Sundays from 12:00 pm – 5:00 pm.

 I also enjoyed the Museum of Archeology and Anthropology.
 They have a collection of over 1 million artifacts that covers 2 million years of human history.
-I enjoyed seeing the artifacts from early settlements in the area and special exhibits on Egypt and Star Carr.
+I enjoyed seeing the artifacts from early settlements in the area and special exhibits on Egypt and Star Carr (which was mentioned at The World of Stonehenge Exhibition at the British Museum).
 The Museum of Archeology and Anthropology is open Tuesday to Saturday from 10:30 am – 4:30 pm and Sunday from 12.00 pm – 4:30 pm.

 Other museums include: